BjornKennethHolmstrom/CosmicSyncCore/docs/TECHNICAL_REFERENCE/api/api-performance-optimization.md

 # Performance Optimization Techniques

-Optimizing performance is crucial for providing a smooth user experience in applications built with CosmicSyncCore.
+Optimizing performance is crucial for providing a smooth user experience in applications built with CivicBase.
 Here are some key techniques to improve performance:

 ## 1. Efficient Data Querying